 Cloud NDB is intended to replace the features in App Engine NDB, so it will not support new features of Firestore in Datastore mode.
 New Python 3 apps should use the Datastore mode client library instead of Cloud NDB.

-Key differences between App Engine NDB and Cloud NDB
+Comparison of App Engine NDB and Cloud NDB

 App Engine NDB APIs that rely on App Engine Python 2.7 runtime-specific services have either been updated or removed from Cloud NDB.